The Role of PI Objectives

-Two of SAFe’s four core values are Program Execution and Alignment, and one of the key Lean principles underlying SAFe is decentralized decision-making.
-Most of the PI Planning event agenda is focused on supporting these values by conveying a clear understanding of the desired goals and outcomes for the Agile Release Train, then getting out of the way and enabling practitioners to achieve these goals effectively.
+Two of SAFe’s four core values are Relentless Improvement and Alignment, and one of the key Lean principles underlying SAFe is decentralized decision-making.
+Most of the PI Planning event agenda is focused on supporting these values by clearly conveying the desired goals and outcomes for the Agile Release Train, then getting out of the way and enabling practitioners to achieve these goals effectively.
 We place governing structures and other feedback loops into play through the product manager and Product Owner roles, but we generally support the teams’ ownership of the details in pursuit of the larger business outcomes.

 However, one of the key risks that have plagued every software development approach is ensuring that the initial intent (scope) was clearly understood and articulated by the stakeholder, transmitted effectively to the development team, and interpreted in the same way.
 In SAFe, this path also includes the extra steps of translating from the end users to the Business Owner (who requires this capability), then onward to the product manager (for the release train implementing the capability.)

 SAFe’s use of PI Objectives provides a unique tool to create an immediate feedback loop from the teams back to the Business Owners, allowing a quick validation of the teams’ grasp of the desired outcomes.
 In short, we give the teams the following challenge:

 “Can you concisely convey, in words the business owner understands, the essence of the value sought by implementing this set of features?”